Farhad33/book-store/README.md

 ## Quality Rubric

+- [ ] Interface is user friendly
+- [ ] Code is reasonably tested with a passing test suite
-- Code is well formatted without any linting errors
+- [ ] Code is well formatted without any linting errors
+- [ ] Site works for all key features
+- [ ] Follows TDD
-- Variables, functions, css classes, etc. are meaningfully named (no comments exist in code to explain functionality - the names serve that function)
+- [ ] Variables, functions, css classes, etc. are meaningfully named (no comments exist in code to explain functionality - the names serve that function)
-- Functions are small and serve a single purpose
+- [ ] Functions are small and serve a single purpose
-- Code is well organized into a meaningful file structure
+- [ ] Code is well organized into a meaningful file structure
-- Code is reasonably tested with a test suite
-- Interface is user friendly

 ---